ourfreewp/wp2-update/docs/managing-packages.md

 1. **Select Type**: Choose whether to create a new Plugin or Theme based on a starter template.
 2. **Configure**: Provide the package name and target repository name.
 3. **Confirm**: The plugin creates the new repository on GitHub and registers it immediately within your WordPress installation.

+## Polling Service

+The Polling Service ensures that your packages are always up-to-date by periodically checking for new releases on GitHub.
+This service runs in the background and updates the package status automatically.

+### Key Features
+- **Automatic Updates**: Polls GitHub repositories at regular intervals to fetch the latest release information.
+- **Configurable Intervals**: You can adjust the polling frequency in the plugin settings.
+- **Error Handling**: Logs any issues encountered during polling, such as API rate limits or network errors.

+### Enabling the Polling Service
+1. Navigate to the **Settings** tab in the WP2 Update dashboard.
+2. Locate the **Polling Service** section.
+3. Toggle the switch to enable or disable the service.
+4. Adjust the polling interval as needed.

+### Viewing Polling Logs
+All polling activities are logged for transparency.
+To view the logs:
+1. Go to the **Logs** tab in the WP2 Update dashboard.
+2. Filter by **Polling Service** to see relevant entries.